-The Vermont Small-Scale Renewable Energy Incentive Program provides incentives for qualifying solar electric, solar hot water, and micro-hydro systems.
-The Incentive Application is provided by the Renewable Energy Resource Center (RERC) (the contracted program administrator), where additional information on the program can also be obtained.
+The Vermont Small-Scale Renewable Energy Incentive Program provides incentives for qualifying advanced wood pellet boilers and solar hot water systems.
+The program is administered by the Renewable Energy Resource Center (RERC) (under contract with the CEDF), incentive applications and complete program information can also be obtained at their web ste: www.rerc-vt.org .
 The RERC can also be reached at 1-877-888-7372.

 A Revised Solar Tax Credit Reservation List was released on 1/3/11.
 This is the final revised list and includes tax credit reservations granted in the first or second round and has been updated as projects have dropped out of the program.
 The list also includes the ordered waiting list that could be used to distribute solar tax credit reservations if additional funds are made available for solar tax credits.
 Projects that have a CPG issued will receive their tax credit certification in December, 2010.
 Certificates will only be issued once a CPG has been obtained.
 For solar thermal projects, certificates will be sent once photographic proof of project installation has been received by the CEDF.